Jip-Hop/sedunlocksrv-pba/README.md

 ## Security Notes & Known Limitations

-- **Unauthenticated `/reboot` and `/poweroff` endpoints**: These endpoints are intentionally unauthenticated.
-In the PBA context there is no acceptable way to supply a session token for power operations — the user may need to reboot or power off without having unlocked any drives.
-This is by design.
+- **Unauthenticated power control endpoints**: `/reboot` and `/poweroff` are intentionally unauthenticated.
+Before a drive is unlocked there may be no web session token, but operators still need a way to recover, reboot, or shut down the PBA.
+The accepted drawback is that any network client able to reach the PBA can request a reboot or poweroff.
 - **Pre-auth information exposure**: `/status` and `/diagnostics` are intentionally unauthenticated so operators can troubleshoot drive detection and network setup before unlock.
 That means network interface names/addresses and per-drive OPAL query metadata are visible before authentication.
 - **SSH loopback transport**: The SSH UI reaches the local API over TLS on `127.0.0.1:443`, using `curl --resolve` so certificate verification is bound to `TLS_SERVER_NAME` rather than the literal loopback address.
 This avoids opening a plain-HTTP localhost control port while still supporting custom certificates.
+- **Boot pairing code**: After a successful unlock, the console, SSH menu, and web API mint a random 4-digit boot code that expires after 15 minutes.
+A browser can redeem it for a boot-only token that works with `/boot-list` and `/boot`; it does not grant password-change or expert access.
+Invalid code attempts are limited to five failures, after which another unlock is required to mint a fresh code.
-- **Loopback-only token bypass for SSH boot**: The SSH helper can use `/boot-list` and `/boot` without a web session token after a successful unlock, but only when the request originates from loopback.
-Remote network clients still need the normal unlock session token.
+- **Loopback-only SSH boot path**: The SSH helper can use `/boot-list` and `/boot` without a web session token after a successful unlock, but only when the request originates from loopback.
+Remote network clients need either the normal unlock session token or a redeemed boot pairing token.
 - **Private/internal CA handling**: `TLS_CA_CERT_PATH` affects only the SSH helper's internal curl path.
 This is intentional: browser trust belongs to the client machine accessing the web UI, so the PBA image does not need to rewrite its system CA store just to support a private PKI on the browser side.
 - **Passwords visible in `/proc/cmdline`**: Disk passwords are passed as command-line arguments to `sedutil-cli` and are therefore visible in `/proc/<pid>/cmdline` while the process runs.
 This is a limitation of `sedutil-cli` itself and cannot be mitigated without upstream changes.
 The PBA environment is a single-user, ephemeral boot image where only the operator has access.
 - **Single active session**: Only one web session token exists at a time.
 A new login invalidates the previous session.
 This is by design: the PBA is a single-user environment and does not need concurrent session support.